Please ensure Javascript is enabled for purposes of website accessibility

 In this issue:

-2. Possible Cuts to Federal Subsidies for Build America Bonds and Tax Credit Bonds
+Federal Subsidies to Issuers of Build America Bonds and Direct Pay Tax Credit Bonds Are Being Reduced by Sequestration

 • Client Alert